 The Compensation Committee of the Board of Directors is responsible for the oversight of the Company's compensation policies.
-The membership of the Compensation Committee during 1996 consisted of G. Ronald Morris and Michael E. Werner.
-Neither Mr. Morris nor Mr. Werner is a former or current officer or employee of the Company.
-Set forth below is the report of the Committee on executive officer compensation for 1996.
+The membership of the Compensation Committee during 1997 consisted of G. Ronald Morris, Michael E. Werner and Steven T. Warshaw.
+Mr. Morris, Mr. Werner and Mr. Warshaw are not former or current officers or employees of the Company.
+Set forth below is the report of the Committee on executive officer compensation for 1997.